Choosing a chair and chair accessories

-Lounge chairs are designed mainly for relaxing.
-You will need to bear in mind all the activities you wish to do (e.g. transferring, socialising, watching television, reading, using the telephone, writing, drinking, eating, knitting) when buying or adapting a chair.
+Consider the activities you wish to do (e.g. moving about, socialising, watching television, reading, using the telephone, writing, drinking, eating, knitting) when buying or adapting a chair.
 Different activities require different amounts of space for movement, different postural positions, degree of support and level of comfort.

 It is good to move around regularly throughout the day.
 Try to use other chairs, if they are safe and comfortable, to carry out your different activities.
 For example:

 - move to sit at the dining table to eat

 - use a perching stool in the kitchen if you have a surface with knee room underneath